-Delivered through the cloud, Securly can provide both in-school and take-home filtering for BYOD devices through the same admin console.
+Securly is a true cloud solution, built in Amazon Web Services (Hosted within the EU and GDPR compliant) and provides both in-school and take-home cloud-based web filtering for BYOD devices through the same admin console.

 1:1 iPads, Windows, & Macs